ISO/IEC 24727-Identification cards — Integrated circuit card programming interfaces

 The generic card interface is designed to support both contact and non-contact card reading.
 Contact card reading uses a point of contact between the reader and the identification card.
 Non-contact card reading uses an electromagnetic field that is transmitted through the identification card.

 The generic card interface also supports programming operations such as read, write, erase, and reset.
-The generic card interface supports multiple languages including English, Spanish, French, Italian, German, Dutch, Swedish, Finnish, Danish, Norwegian, Arabic, Japanese, and Chinese.
+Also, the generic card interface supports multiple languages including English, Spanish, French, Italian, German, Dutch, Swedish, Finnish, Danish, Norwegian, Arabic, Japanese, and Chinese.

 ISO/IEC 24727-3:2008 Identification cards — Integrated circuit card programming interfaces — Part 3: Application interface